Historic Sites & Museums

 Visit a living history farmstead of the pioneers.
 See how the farm families of a century ago lived.
 Learn about seasonal activities such as sausage making, sheep shearing, canning, etc. See state parks section for more information on the LBJ State Historical Park.

-Listed in the National Register of Historic Places, the district has over 80 points of historic interest and significance in the district.
-Stroll past many of Fredericksburg’s famous structures and see the pride taken in both homes and businesses by the local residents.
-Free self-guided walking tour maps of the district are available at the [...]
+Listed in the National Register of Historic Places, Fredericksburg’s National Historic District has over 80 points of historic interest and significance.
+Free self-guided walking tour maps of the National Historic District are available at the Visitor Information Center at 302 East Austin Street in downtown Fredericksburg, or for free download at: DOWNLOAD FREE WALKING TOUR […]

-LBJ Ranch District Hwy.
-290 East, 16 miles (Stonewall) (830) 868-7128 The National Park Service operates the LBJ Ranch and offers public access to the ranch, Texas Whitehouse, LBJ’s birthplace, Johnson family cemetery, old Junction School, LBJ’s grandparents’ home and ranch showbarn.
-For a free ranch driving permit, visit the LBJ State Park Visitor Center [...]
+LBJ Ranch District at the Lyndon B. Johnson National Historical Park The National Park Service operates the LBJ Ranch and offers public access to the LBJ Ranch, Texas White House, LBJ birthplace, Johnson family cemetery, old Junction School, LBJ’s grandparents’ home and the LBJ ranch showbarn.
+Please Note: The Texas White House is closed for […]

 Luckenbach Texas, where “Everybody’s Somebody”, established as a trading post in 1849.
 There is an old dance hall still in use every weekend, live music daily, a General Store and a bar.
 A great place to visit, sit back under the old 500-year-old oak trees, relax and listen to live music.
 Luckenbach reflects an eclectic mix of its early history, the larger than life persona of Hondo Crouch and an unrivaled legacy of great music that makes everyone indeed “Somebody” in Luckenbach.